dolittle/DotNET.Applications/Documentation/Tutorials/end_to_end.md

 ## Going back up to the frontend

-With all the artifacts we now in C#, Bifrost produces a set of proxies at runtime that the JavaScript can take advantage of.
+With all the artifacts we now in C#, doLittle produces a set of proxies at runtime that the JavaScript can take advantage of.

 ### ViewModel